nidve01/bootstrap/README-postInstall.md

 Endpoint: MinikubeSandbox
 ```
 Note:
-1. If your project needs more advanced tools you may have to <a href="https://qubeship.io/docs/toolchains-ui/">create a new toolchain</a>
+1. If your project needs more advanced tools, you may need to <a href="https://qubeship.io/docs/toolchains-ui/">create a new toolchain.</a>
-2. If your project use any custom scripts, you may have to modify the opinion (and/or) toolchain manifest
+2. If your project uses any custom scripts, you may have to modify the opinion (and/or) toolchain manifest.

-Now open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP URL) and follow the life cycle of the project build.
+Now open the Qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP URL) and follow the the project build.

-Once your project is successfully built, you may verify the below things
+Once your project is successfully built, you may verify the following:
-1. Your project image being pushed to your <a href="https://hub.docker.com/" target="new">docker hub account</a>
+1. Check if your project image has been pushed to your <a href="https://hub.docker.com/" target="new">Docker Hub account</a>
-2. Run the below commands to verify pods and service running in your minikube cluster.
+2. Run the below commands to verify pods and service running in your Minikube cluster:
 ```
 $ /usr/local/bin/kubectl get services
 mycustomproject-service   10.0.0.247   <none>        443/TCP,80/TCP   2m